oumaelbou/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task19: script that Replace all characters A and c from input to Z and e respectively.
 Task20: script that  removes all letters c and C from input.
 Task21: script that reverse its input.
+Task22: script that displays all users and their home directories, sorted by users.